 8. Change the way we think.

-A pandemic affects more than simply human health.
-COVID has influenced every element of our life and economy.
-To ensure we are always prepared preparing for next pandemic for the next pandemic attack, we must handle pandemic preparation with the same continuous level of priority, planning, investment, and innovation as our military and economic defenses.
+A pandemic affects more than human health.
+COVID has influenced every element of our lives and economies.
+To ensure we are always prepared for the next pandemic and attack, we must prioritize, plan, invest, and innovate pandemic preparation with the same continuous priority level as our military and economic defenses.

 Although outbreaks still occur, allowing them to spread into pandemics would be politically expensive.
 Everyone wants to avoid returning to March 2020.
 Therefore, it is best to invest wisely in pandemic preparation right away.
 Both sides of the aisle ought to concur on that.